Office of Undergraduate Research Undergraduate research will set you apart.

 Science Undergraduate Laboratory Internships (SULI)

 The SULI program is sponsored and managed by the DOE Office of Science’s, Office of Workforce Development for Teachers and Scientists (WDTS) in collaboration with the DOE laboratories/facilities.
-Click here to learn more about the SULI program.
+Links to the LANL application system, overall program information and our Symposium webpage.
+Please feel free to download and distribute our Student Project Description booklets to your faculty and students.

 Students and Postdocs | Los Alamos National Laboratory